How to Wear a Chore Coat, Men’s Styling Guide

 Style #4: The Weekend Casual Look

 This look is casual, comfy, and super versatile.
 Perfect for weekend plans.
-Since there’s no heavy layering, it’s also great for early autumn.
+Since there’s no heavy layering, it’s also great for spring and early autumn.

 The Chore Coat: Any color or fabric works here.
 For a more casual look, go for brighter colors, like blue and brown.